If you are planning on visiting Loch Lomond this year (which you definitely should be!) then no doubts you’re in the mood for hiking.

 Staying overnight here also offered me the chance to discover some of the other sites around Ben Lomond.

-There is a shorter walk that takes about 45 minutes round trip, that takes you on a tour of some old sites.
+There is a shorter walk that takes about 45 minutes round trip, and includes a tour of some old sites.

 These are locations where small wooden/stone houses used to be where local farmers lived.